 The artisan category is for perfume houses that are owned or co-owned by the brand's primary perfumer.
 This perfumer wrote and initiated the submitted perfume formulation, and oversaw all aspects of production.
 The submitted perfume was then released under the brand's name.

 An artisan submission must meet all of these points:

-- The perfumer who wrote the submitted perfume's formula owns or co-owns (minimum of 35% ownership) the company that is releasing the submitted perfume.
+- The perfumer who wrote the submitted perfume's formula owns or co-owns (minimum of approx. 35% ownership) the company that is releasing the submitted perfume.